PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 "En-henh, maybe you are slipping in your old age Rattick.
 Maybe it's time you considered a new line of work."

 "While the loss would pain me dearly, how is it that you are not dead?
-Why has the Empire seen fit to let a Merchant play Kinglet with it's property.""
+Why has the Empire seen fit to let a Merchant play Kinglet with its property.""

 "Because I'm cunning and I know how to buy things cheap.
 Any more questions"